 - Next, add in sifted flour, baking powder, baking soda, and salt to the mixing bowl.
 Mix JUST until a smooth and thick cookie batter forms and no streaks of flour remain.
 Do not overmix or else you will form too much gluten and the cookies will not spread as much and be tough.

-- Add 3 Tbsp of the crushed peppermint candies to the mixing bowl and mix in.
+- Add 3 tablespoon of the crushed peppermint candies to the mixing bowl and mix in.

 - Cover the bowl with plastic wrap, add to the fridge, and let chill for 30 minutes- 1 hour.